KennyCaty/NeuroPath/README.md

 ```shell
 bash src/setup_neuropath_main_exp.sh
 ```

 #### Retrieval
 ```shell
 bash src/run_neuropath_main_exp.sh
 ```
+The zero-shot setting is used by default.
+If you need to enable One-Shot, change `--one_shot f` to `--one_shot t` in the script.

 #### QA
 If you want to perform QA, refer to the `README.md` in `src\qa` directory